Full Moon Rituals: Sacred Herbs & Moon Magic Worldwide

 Ritual: Lavender Grief Bath

-Steep lavender with rose and a pinch of myrrh in boiling water.
-Add to a warm bath under candlelight.
-Float a bowl of water nearby with a single white flower.
-When you’re ready, whisper what you are releasing into the bowl, then pour it outside under the moon.
+Steep lavender, rose, and myrrh in hot water.
+Add to a warm bath.
+Float a bowl with a white flower and whisper what you release.
+Pour outside under the moon.

 Yarrow (Achillea millefolium): Boundaries and Sight